NeuromorphicProcessorProject/snn_toolbox/snntoolbox/io_utils/README.md

 Helper modules to load and save properties of models, import and modify datasets, visualize results of simulation runs, plot training history, visualize layer connectivity, etc.
+Note that most of the saving / loading functions of networks have been migrated to the respective ANN/SNN classes in a later version of the toolbox.

 ### File overview